MrTwinkles47/Stepmania-Stream-Tools-MrTwinkles/README.md

 * Random requests based on songs played and scores: !top, !random, !gitgud
 * Ability to ban songs from being requested or being included in random commands.
 * On-stream session stats including recent scores, high score lists, and requestors.
+* Configurable (server-side) dynamic global and user cooldowns for requests.
-* Ability to whitelist or ban users from making requests.
+* Ability to whitelist users (bypass all cooldowns) or ban users from making requests.
 * Broadcaster can limit requests by steps-type and/or difficulty level.
 ---
 ## Limitations/Known Bugs